granthughes1999/cellfinder_brainrender/README.md

 # cellfinder_brainrender
-this combines cellfinder and brainrender into one repository for simplicity
+these files take combines cellfinder and brainrender into one repository for simplicity

 ## Step 1
 #### Clone repository